Problem How it works Features Pricing Get early access

 as a team.

-Non-technical teammates draft, comment, and refine.
+Planners, leads, and anyone with answers — draft, comment, and refine.
 AI reads alongside and flags anything it needs clarified.

 Inline AI review